 For work-related travel, employees from various Endesa offices can use electric vehicles via the e-car sharing service.
-Approximately 100,000 km were covered with these during 2016.
+Approximately 200.000 km were covered with these since 2016.

 At Endesa we actively take part in the development of electric mobility solutions: we foster the development of fast charging, we encourage agreements with electric vehicle manufacturers and we take part in consortiums and international projects.

 Vehicle to Grid (V2G).
 This system enables the electric connection and flow between the grid and the vehicle, so it can be charged but also act as a generator, producing electricity for households or feeding the grid.
 At Endesa we collaborate with the Enel Group's initiatives to demonstrate the validity of this technology in international projects.

 Fasto V2G (Vehicle to Grid).
 This is a bidirectional electric charger, capable of charging and discharging a vehicle depending on the requirements of the electrical system.

 Sunbatt.
 This project studies the possible second service life for batteries used in electric vehicles, to prevent them from becoming disposable products.

 Zeus.
 This project studies the feasibility of more efficient and economical urban electric buses.
 In this area, we have developed ULTRAFAST, an ultrafast 400 kW charger for heavy vehicles.
 The first was installed in Barcelona in collaboration with Metropolitan Transports of Barcelona (TMB).
 This system enables 80% of a bus battery to be charged in just 5 minutes.